 As much as everyone says that today's music is about style over substance, the fact remains that you'll have better odds of success if you can create the best sound possible.
 If you're not the best you can be, consider further music lessons.
 (And be honest with yourself, or ask someone you trust for candid feedback.)
 A few short lessons can make a huge difference if you're focused on improving specific weaknesses.

 5. Make your demos or videos as polished as possible.

 This may require hiring outside help for things like sound mixing or editing.
 But you know the old saying: You only get one chance to make a good first impression.
 If you can't afford to hire a professional to work on your demo or video, consider asking friends who aspire to work in the music business.
-Or look at freelance contracting sites like Fiverr.
+Or look at freelance contracting sites like Freelancer.

 6. Stay visible.